avonarnim/ausflug/README.md

 done using bcrypt, which has a compareSync method.
 Password hashing is done by bcrypt's hashSync method, which automatically generates a salt before hashing.

+Note that the important typings that are copied from the backend are found in the following files:
+`frontend/road-tripper/src/components/SpotInfo.tsx`
+`pages/EditTrip.tsx`
+`pages/Profile.tsx`

 ## Scripts:

 `npm start`